 Artificial intelligence promises much, but we’ve only seen the tip of the iceberg.
-Here’s how it could transform financial services over the next few years.
+Here’s how it will transform how we work.

-It will transform the way organisations work, interact with clients and open up all sorts of transformative opportunities.
-Technology may still be in the early-adopter stage of development, but the next few years will witness change at an unprecedented pace.
+The technology may still be in the early-adopter stage of development, but the next few years will witness change at an accelerating pace.
 Riding the wave of this evolution will be profitable, but extremely challenging.
 To do so, businesses will have to keep abreast of increasingly complex technology, manage cultural transformation and address application challenges.

 A report from Gartner suggests that, by 2020, 85% of customer interactions with a business will come from non-human interaction.